fuqi-jia/SMTParser/README.md

 ### Compiling Client Applications

-When building applications that use SMTLIBParser, link against the library and its dependencies:
+When building applications that use SMTParser, link against the library and its dependencies:

 ```bash
 g++ -std=c++17 -o application main.cpp -lsmtlibparser -lgmp